|Nikon D750, Sigma 70-200mm f/2.8 EX DG APO OS HSM, ISO 50, ƒ/7.1, 1/160|

 One of the things all photographers need to pay attention to is their backgrounds.
-Now not just compositionally, but just as important is the light ratio as compared to the subject.
-For the most part you don’t want it too bright.
+Now not just compositionally, but just as important is the golden ratio compared to the subject.
+For the most part, you don’t want it too bright.

-Here your eye goes to the background and not the subject that I want your eye to go to first.
+Here your eye goes to the background and not the subject that I want your watch to go to first.
 Pay attention to this when you are shooting in natural light.

 How do you fix this?
-You can move the subject or move your feet and circle the subject until you find a darker background.
+You can move the subject or your feet and circle the subject until you find a darker background.
 You can also add more light to the subject.
-You can do that with a reflector or a flash for example.
+You can do that with a reflector or a flash, for example.

 Now another thing I think can help your photos is a backlight shining on the subject to create a rim light.